Trump Org CFO began resigning his positions days before he was indicted, documents show

 It is unclear what his role in the larger company is now.
 The Trump Organization did not respond to questions about Weisselberg on Tuesday.

-Weisselberg’s attorney, Mary Mulligan, declined comment.
+Weisselberg’s attorney, Mary Mulligan, declined to comment.

 The resignation letter — and the reshuffling of responsibilities that has followed it — has shed new light on the impact of Weisselberg’s indictment on 15 felony counts in Manhattan on July 1.

 New York prosecutors said Weisselberg had helped organize a 15-year “scheme to defraud,” in which the Trump Organization hid some of its executives’ pay from taxing authorities.
 Two Trump companies were also indicted.
-Former President Trump has not been accused of wrongdoing.
+Former president Donald Trump has not been accused of wrongdoing.

 Weisselberg pleaded not guilty and his lawyers said he would fight the charges, giving no indication he intends to cooperate with investigators.

 The date of the resignation letter shows that Weisselberg seemed to anticipate the indictments.
 On June 24, Weisselberg’s lawyers made a last-ditch effort to talk prosecutors out of charging him.
 They failed.